nostalgy/nostalgy/README.md

 ============

 This is an experimental version for TB 68.
-Cone folder to your harddisk.
+Clone folder to your harddisk.
+Switch to branch TB68.

 Install by: Tools->developer toolbox-> debug addon

-Press button: install addon temperarily (at top of page)- Goto folder, highlight manyfest.json, confirm with OK.
+Press button: install addon temporarily (at top of page)- Goto folder, highlight manyfest.json, confirm with OK.

 Modified by opto (Klaus Buecher) in https://github.com/opto/nostalgy